alexgagnon/express-starter/README.md

 ESLint has been augmented with typescript-eslint with Type Information mode activated for extra linting powers.

 When you commit, Husky runs Lint-Staged, which will run both ESLint and Prettier in "check" mode.
-If it fails, you need to correct the errors in the staged files either manually or with `npm run format -- --write` and/or `npm run lint -- --fix`.
+If it fails, you need to correct the errors in the staged files (can often be done with `npm run format -- --write` and/or `npm run lint -- --fix`).

-When deploying, the only files that are needed are those in `dist`, `package.json`, and potentially `ecosystem.config.js` if using `pm2` for process management.
+When deploying, the only files that are needed are those in `dist`, `package.json`, and potentially `ecosystem.config.cjs` if using `pm2` for process management.